-Oman’s e-invoicing initiative, led by the Oman Tax Authority (OTA) under the Fawtara program, aims to digitize invoicing for VAT-registered businesses.
+Oman’s e-invoicing initiative, led by the Oman Tax Authority under the Fawtara program, aims to digitize invoicing for VAT-registered businesses.
 The system ensures structured, real-time invoice validation, enhancing tax compliance, transparency, and operational efficiency across the economy.

 Key Takeaways

-• The Fawtara platform, developed with Omantel, will enable structured e-invoices in XML/JSON formats for B2B and later B2G transactions.
+The Fawtara platform, developed with Omantel, will enable structured e-invoices in XML/JSON formats for B2B and later B2G transactions.

-• Phased rollout runs from 2025–2028, starting with top taxpayers, expanding to all VAT-registered entities, and finally government bodies.
+Phased rollout runs from 2025–2028, starting with top taxpayers, expanding to all VAT-registered entities, and finally government bodies.

-What is e-Invoicing in Oman?
+What is e-Invoicing (Fawtara) in Oman?

-E-invoicing in Oman is a government-led initiative introduced by the Oman Tax Authority (OTA) to digitize the way businesses issue and exchange invoices.
-Under this system, known as the Fawtara program, all VAT-registered businesses will be required to generate and send invoices in a structured electronic format instead of traditional paper or PDF forms.
+Under this system, all VAT-registered businesses will be required to generate and send invoices in a structured electronic format instead of traditional paper or PDF forms.
+Here are the official e-invoicing guidelines released by the Oman Tax Authority.

 An e-invoice is created through accounting or ERP software and transmitted electronically using standardized formats like XML or JSON.
 This enables automatic validation, real-time sharing between trading partners, and direct reporting to the tax authority.